Stephen Covey: Injuries and death

 In April 2012, Covey was riding a bike in Rock Canyon Park in Provo, Utah, when he lost control and fell.
 He was wearing a helmet but according to his daughter, the helmet slipped and his head hit the pavement.
-She said said Covey "went down a hill too fast and flipped forward on the bike.
+She said Covey "went down a hill too fast and flipped forward on the bike.
 It was a pretty big goose egg on the top of his head."
 Covey also suffered cracked ribs and a partially collapsed lung.

 Covey died from complications resulting from the bike accident at the Eastern Idaho Regional Medical Center in Idaho Falls, Idaho, on July 16, 2012, at the age of 79.